SuperOfficeDocs/superoffice-docs/docs/database/tables/shipmenttypereservation.md

 ---
-uid: shipmenttypereservation
+uid: table-shipmenttypereservation
 title: shipmenttypereservation table
 description: ShipmentTypes a person has reserved against.
 Note that the absense of a record here implies acceptance of a mailings of this type so.generated: true
 keywords:
   - "database"
-  - "shipmenttypereservation"
+  - "ShipmentTypeReservation"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# ShipmentTypeReservation Table (485)
+# shipmenttypereservation Table (485)

 ## Fields